On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Preliminaries

-Faben and Jerrum~\cite[Theorem~3.7]{Faben:15:ParityGraphHoms} show for any choice of intermediate automorphisms of order~$p$, the reduction $H \rightarrow_p^* H'$ will result in a unique graph up to isomorphism. \begin{theorem}[Faben and Jerrum] Given a graph~$H$ and a prime~$p$, there is (up to isomorphism) exactly one graph~$\normreduced{H}$ that has no automorphism of order~$p$ and $H \rightarrow_p^* \normreduced{H}\!$. \end{theorem}
+We note that, contrary to previous work on $\probNumHom{H}[p]$, we adjusted notation and moved the \enquote{$p$} in the superscript.
+This allows us to denote restricted versions of the same reduction in a similar and uniform way.
+Faben and Jerrum~\cite[Theorem~3.7.]{Faben:15:Parity_Graph_Homs} show that, for any choice of intermediate automorphisms of order~$p$, the reduction $H \relArrow[][\ast p]\!$ results in a unique graph up to isomorphism. \begin{theorem}[Faben and Jerrum] Given a graph $H$ and a prime $p$, there is (up to isomorphism) exactly one graph $\normreduced{H}$ such that $\normreduced{H}$ has no automorphism of order~$p$ and $H \relArrow[][\ast p] \normreduced{H}$. \end{theorem}